Esteghlal F.C.: 1945–69: early years, The Crown

 Taj also won four Tehran Hazfi Cup in 1947, 1951, 1958 and 1959.
 The most successful club in Iran between that years, so far than other great teams like Daraei with three first titles and Shahin with two first titles and four-second place.
-The first national cup was obtained in 1957 National Football League after victory against Tabriz team by three goals.Taj represented tehrans's football in those games which played in Bagh-e-Homayun ground.
+The first national cup was obtained in 1957 National Football League after victory against Tabriz team by three goals.
+Taj represented Tehran's football in those games which were played in Bagh-e-Homayun ground.

-Ali Danaeifard managed Esteghlal for about twenty years, first as midfielder and coach and later in 1950 until 1967 as Coach of Taj.
-His son Iraj Danaeifard became the star of Taj and National team in the 70s and his daughter is a football coach.
-Fans call him Father of Esteghlal.
-Iraj scored the First ever Iranian goal during a World Cup Finals in 1978, with the equaliser against Scotland.

-Some of the best players of those years as follows: Boyuk Jeddikar, Aref Gholizadeh, Parviz Koozehkanani, Mahmoud Bayati, Mohammad Ranjbar, Mohammad Amir Khatami, Nader Afshar Alavinejad, George Markarian, Kambozia Jamali, Karam Nayyerloo, Hassan Habibi, Heshmat Mohajerani, Fariborz Esmaeili, Parviz Aboutaleb, Mohammad Reza Adelkhani and Ali Jabbari.

 Tehran old derby was a sensitive match which played between TAJ and Shahin in mid century, until 1967.
-After desolation of Shahin.
-Other teams added Shahin's players to their teams including newborn team Persepolis.

-Shahin returned at 1974 as Shahbaz and in the 1980s as Shahin and was not related to Persepolis.

-Boyuk Jeddikar is best scorer of that rival matches for Taj.